 The standard procedure to find a product, when a process name is not provided, looks at the product type and the specified module label (and instance name if provided).
 If exactly one matching product is found "in the current process" (which means produced by a module in the current process), it is returned.
 If there is more than one matching product, an exception is thrown.
 If there are no matching products, then the process history is consulted, and we effectively walk back in time through earlier processes, looking for a process in which there is one match (yielding success) or in which there are multiple matches (again, an exception throw).
 If no matching product is found in any process, the result is an exception (if

 getByLabel is being used).

 If a process name is provided, then only that process is searched.

 The documentation in the workbook is consistent with this, but does not describe the whole issue; I believe it is a later planned-but-not-written exercise that would go into these details.
 The details are most important in re-reconstruction scenarios.

-#8 Updated by Rob Kutschke almost 4 years ago
+#8 Updated by Rob Kutschke about 4 years ago

 I intended my initial comment to be limited to a request for an ambiguously specified data type - not as a request for a change to the present behaviour for all requests.
 I see now that I did not make that clear.

 Assns<A,B,D> current process

 What should happen on a request for Assns<A,B> with no process name specified?
 Did I mean that I want any product usable as Assns<A,B> with the usual rules about the current process being the default?
 Or did I mean that I want the type Assns<A,B> exactly, without regard to process name.